hlship/sanddancer-dialog/README.md

 - Typo in grandma's stories
 - When brooding about an object, name the memory with "your"
 - Remove the fragments of glass object from crumbling concrete
+- Lots more hints about breaking the pane of glass

 ### v4 -- 27 Sep 2020